nasa/abaverify/readme.md

 # abaverify
 A python package built on [`unittest`](https://docs.python.org/2.7/library/unittest.html) for running verification tests on Abaqus user subroutines.
+Basic familiarity with unittest and Abaqus user subroutine development is assumed in this readme.

+This software may be used, reproduced, and provided to others only as permitted under the terms of the agreement under which it was acquired from the U.S. Government.
+Neither title to, nor ownership of, the software is hereby transferred.
+This notice shall remain on all copies of the software.

+Copyright 2016 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+No copyright is claimed in the United States under Title 17, U.S. Code.
+All Other Rights Reserved.

 For any questions, please contact the developers:
 - Andrew Bergan | [andrew.c.bergan@nasa.gov](mailto:andrew.c.bergan@nasa.gov) | (W) 757-864-3744
 - Frank Leone   | [frank.a.leone@nasa.gov](mailto:frank.a.leone@nasa.gov)     | (W) 757-864-3050

-This code is not to be distributed without the express permission of the developers.

 ## Getting-Started
 This package assumes that you have `python 2.7`, `pip`, and `git` installed.
-It also assumes that you have your Abaqus user subroutine in a git repository with a minimum directory structure as shown here:
+This packaged is designed for Abaqus 2016 and it has been used successfully with v6.14; it may or may not work with older versions.
+It also assumes that you have an Abaqus user subroutine in a git repository with a minimum directory structure as shown here:
 ```
 .
+    .git/
     for/
         usub.for
     tests/